Voice-enabled MCQs are hot. Here’s why.

 Voice-enabled MCQs are a hot topic in our discussions these days with edtech clients, and edtech pioneer Amplify was first to bring them live using our voice engine in August 2020.

 Is voice on the roadmap for your assessment products?
-If so, reach out to us for an accurate, age-appropriate, and easy-to-integrate solution.
+If so, get started today for an accurate, age-appropriate, and easy-to-integrate solution.